Scale Calibration Service

 |Heavy capacity scales|

 While NIST traceable calibration is available on-site or in our laboratories, ISO/IEC 17025 calibration is only available in one of our ISO 17025 accredited laboratories.

 Michelli Weighing & Measurement offers scale calibration on all makes & models, from precision counting scales to heavy capacity rail scales.

 Are you interested in making a scale rental or purchase?
 Do you need your current scale calibrated?
 Find your nearest Michelli location & give us a call to speak to a Michelli Weighing & Measurement expert today.

 Rent or purchase a scale, or have us perform your scale calibration or scale repair

 Interested in shipping your equipment in for calibration?

-Please download our easy-fill equipment list here, print and ship it with your equipment to our corporate office.
-(Address below)
+Please download our easy-fill equipment list here, print and ship it with your equipment to your nearest location.
+(Addresses available here.)